IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 could fail-over between these networks, or run connections over both (potentially using multi-path transports).
-Applications could also select specific uplinks based on the properties of the network; for example, the cellular network provides free high-quality video streaming, a video-streaming application could select that network while most of the other traffic on Alice's device uses the broadband provider.
+Applications could also select specific uplinks based on the properties of the network; for example, if the cellular network provides free high-quality video streaming, a video-streaming application could select that network while most of the other traffic on Alice's device uses the broadband provider.